tomwelch2/pyflink-example-application/README.md

 Before you run the code, ensure the ```$FLINK_HOME``` environment variable is set to allow the bash script to access flink's bin folder and start the cluster.
-You will need to edit to bash script's ```python_script``` variable to point to the location where the script resides on your local machine.
+You will need to edit to bash script's ```python_script``` variable to point to the location where the script resides on your local machine, as well as the ```path``` parameter in the python script DDL and the output path.

 After this configuration is complete, simply run ./main.sh and check the Flink web UI.
 The output should be similar to this.